Help RIAs and fee-based advisors better serve their clients to build wealth and achieve their financial goals.

 Variable Annuities are issued by Jefferson National Life Insurance Company, (Dallas, TX), or Jefferson National Life Insurance Company of New York (New York, NY) and distributed by Jefferson National Securities Corporation, FINRA member.
+All companies are affiliates of Nationwide Life Insurance Company.
 Policy series JNL-2300-1, JNL-2300-2, JNL-2300-3, JNL-2300-1-NY.
 Mentions of 'Monument Advisor' refer also to Monument Advisor of New York.

 *Monument Advisor has a $20 monthly flat insurance fee.
 Additional low-cost fund platform fees ranging from .10% - .35% will be assessed for investors wishing to purchase shares of low-cost funds.
 See the prospectus for details.
 Certain low-cost funds may only be available to you if you retain certain investment advisors.

 This tool is not designed to give investment advice.
 It models the analysis and data performed by an independent actuarial consulting firm.
 Data for each competitor product was collected directly from each official product prospectus.
 For this study, we used an independent actuarial consulting firm that is not associated with Jefferson National Life Insurance Company (JNL).